9 Horror Movie Remakes That Are Actually Worth Your Time

 This is a movie that holds its own against the original film, although I still have a slight preference for the original.
 Michael Berryman's performance in particular was really strong.
 Berryman, who also appeared in the original film, brings a memorable presence to his role with his portrayal of Pluto.

-While Berryman's performance is excellent, the decision to make Pluto mentally disabled and deformed though felt unnecessary and potentially perpetuates harmful stereotypes, the character could have been just as menacing without relying on these tropes I think.
+While Berryman's performance is excellent, the decision to make Pluto mentally disabled and deformed though felt unnecessary, the character would have been just as menacing without relying on these tropes I think.
+An odd choice.

-A big positive though that I really liked was the depiction of the family dynamics in the film.
-The interactions between the family members feel realistic and the filmmakers did a good job of showcasing the struggles and tensions within the family as they fight for survival.
+A big positive though that I really liked was the depiction of the family dynamics in the film, as the interactions between the family members felt realistic and the filmmakers did a good job of showcasing the struggles and tensions within the family as they fight for survival.
 [The Hills Have Eyes 2004 on IMDB]

 My Bloody Valentine 3D (2009)

-This movie gets some heat, but I think it deserves some recognition, it's quite underrated in my opinion.
+This movie gets some heat, but I think it deserves some recognition, it's a quite underrated horror film in my opinion.

-The 3D effects added an extra layer to the film and it offered a fresh take on the story and added its own style and scares, while still paying homage..
+The 3D effectswere a fun addition to the film and I remember watching this on my 3D TV, and it offered a fresh take on the story while also adding its own style and scares.

 While there are areas that could have been improved, it deserves more love.
 Many will argue it should not be on this list, but it's my list, so bog off.
 [My Bloody Valentine 3D 2009 on IMDB]